Project 2012

 Tom Parry

-Tom is ranked 13th in the U17 UK rankings at 100m Hurdles and he represented the Surrey Schools team in the English Schools Athletics Championships in each of the last 3 years.
-He won the Surrey County Championships, a silver medal at the recent South of England Championships and has run 13.54 this year.
+Tom was ranked 13th in the U17 UK rankings at 100m Hurdles and he represented the Surrey Schools team in the English Schools Athletics Championships from 2007-09.
+He won the Surrey County Championships, a silver medal at the recent South of England Championships and has run 13.54 for 100H in 2008.
 In 2008 season peaked in August reaching the England Athletics U17 100m Hurdles final and making his debut in the British League for Kingston winning the 400m hurdles B string in 58.28.

 In 2009 he moved to 400m hurdles and reached the final of the English Schools in the first year in the age group.
 With a Pb of 55.35 he shows great potential for the future.